 vm_provider: libvirt

-Then the base buildserver image… (downloading the basebox and all the sdk platforms can take long time).
+Then the base buildserver image… (downloading the basebox and all the SDK platforms can take long time).

 fdroid:~$ cd fdroidserver